sijucj/spry/service/controls-explorer/README.md

 ## Files

  - `index.md` — the page source (markdown + SQL) that defines the site content and cards.
+ - `head.md` — an additional page fragment (same format as `index.md`) used for shared head/content.
 - `ingest/` — CSV files and supporting data to import into the local `sqlpage.db` (not all files listed here).

 ## Quick start